alloystorm/dvvr/dancexr/faq.md

 To resolve this, you can try turning transparency depth prepass off, this will allow all transparent materials to be renderred but it may introduce sorting issue that things may appear inside-out, if the material order is not defined properly.
 There is no perfect solution for now.
 You'll have to try different configurations and use the one that is less problematic.

+## Sky sphere from stage models look strange, there are holes and they look pixelated
+This is also caused by transparency depth prepass.
+When there are multiple sky spheres and they are all transparent, only the top layer is shown in some areas.

+To fix this, either
+* Turn off transparent prepass
+* Or find the sky sphere that is the background and change it from transparent to opaque.